 Particularly if difficult memories and plenty of triggers are present, the holidays can be a painful time.
 But, they don’t have to be.
 With a little planning and preparation, you can help the holidays go smoothly.
-And keep negative feelings, fears and disordered thoughts at bay.
+And keep negative feelings, fears, and disordered thoughts at bay.

 1. Try and stick to a normal eating routine.

 At Christmas time, many people eat much larger meals or snack consistently throughout the day.
 However, there’s no reason you can’t stick to your regular eating schedule.
-If you’ve been given an eating plan from a therapist or treatment team, make sure to discuss with them how best to stick to this.
+If you’ve been given an eating plan by a therapist or treatment team, make sure to discuss with them how best to stick to this.

 2. Plan ahead if you can, to help yourself avoid any out-of-the-blue panic moments.